Agoric/agoric-sdk/a3p-integration/proposals/README.md

     "planName": "UNRELEASED_A3P_INTEGRATION",
 ```

-But you will have to remove from `app.go` whatever proposals were already executed.
+But you will have to remove from [upgrade.go](/golang/cosmos/app/upgrade.go) whatever proposals were already executed.